themirrazz/syntax7/README.md

 ## Supported Platforms

-* Chrome 99 and above
+* Chrome 15 and above
+* IE5 and above
+* Edge 12 and above
+* Safari(Windows) 4 and above
+* Firefox 3.6 and above
+* Opera 11.5 and above
+* Safar(Mac) 6 and above
+* Samsung Internet 16 and above
 * Brave 1.0 and above
-* Firefox 100 and above
+* Yandex Browser 14 and above
-* IE7 or higher
-* Micro:bit via MakeCode Editor